Why Print Colors Don’t Match Your Screen ? And How to Fix It

 The Purpose and Process of Soft Proofing

-Soft proofing is like holding up a test print to your monitor—without wasting ink or paper.
-It uses image editing programs (think Adobe Photoshop or Lightroom) to transform your image’s colors, so your screen simulates what your printer and paper will render.
+Soft proofing is like holding up a test print to your monitor — without wasting ink or paper.
+Image editing programs like Adobe Photoshop or Lightroom transform your image’s colors so your screen simulates what your printer and paper will actually produce.

-For this digital preview to work, you need two things:
+For soft proofing to work reliably, you need two things:

-- Accurate ICC profiles: These are files that describe how your printer, paper, and ink handle color.
-Think of ICC profiles as a translator between your monitor and your printer.
-The editing software uses these profiles to convert your image, showing not just what looks good on a backlit screen, but how it’ll truly appear on a blank sheet.
+• Accurate ICC profiles: These files describe how your specific printer, paper, and ink handle color.
+Think of ICC profiles as a translator between your monitor and the press.
+Your editing software uses them to convert your image and show you how it’ll truly appear on the page.

 Here’s how the process flows:

-- Calibrate your monitor with a colorimeter or spectrophotometer.
+1. Calibrate your monitor using a colorimeter or spectrophotometer.

-Soft proofing is a small investment of time, with a big payoff in print satisfaction.
+Soft proofing is a small time investment with a big payoff in print satisfaction.

 Gamut Warning and Rendering Intents

-- Relative Colorimetric: Keeps all colors in-gamut the same and clips only out-of-gamut shades to the nearest printable color.
-You preserve most of the image’s tone and contrast, but you might lose detail in extreme hues.
+• Relative Colorimetric: Keeps all in-gamut colors the same and clips only out-of-gamut shades to the nearest printable color.
+Preserves most tone and contrast.

 Limits of Monitor Simulation